stillagorilla/heypage/docs/OPEN_QUESTIONS.md

 6) Upload widgets:
    - Mockups reuse `id="file"` in multiple upload forms.
 This will break when more than one uploader exists on the same page.
    - Decision: generate unique IDs per uploader or avoid label-for patterns that require global uniqueness.

+## Search UX details (live dropdown + hard results)

+Sources:
+- `includes_topnav.html`
+- `search.html`

+Questions / decisions:
+1) Live dropdown close behavior:
+   - Current demo hides on blur.
+Should clicking inside `.searchResults` keep it open until selection?

+2) When to query:
+   - Show dropdown on focus only (static sections) vs query after N characters (debounced)?

+3) "View All" behavior:
+   - Should it carry the current query string into the hard results page (recommended)?

+4) Access control:
+   - Should search hide private groups / blocked users / blocked businesses from results?

+5) Business “Add Business” CTA:
+   - Is this always shown when searching Businesses, or only when results are empty / below a threshold?